Skip to content

 Code Transformations

-One of the coolest parts of Lute is that we've exposed many parts of the Luau programming language like types, require-resolution, the Luau abstract syntax tree (AST), and Luau bytecode.
+One of the coolest parts of Lute is that we've exposed many parts of the Luau programming language like types, require-resolution, the Luau concrete syntax tree (CST), and Luau bytecode.
 We've used these APIs to build lute transform: A tool to write automated and deterministic code transformations.
 This means that you can now use Lute libraries to programmatically describe how to change Luau source code and apply these changes using lute transform.
-In the following sections, we'll walk through writing a simple code transformation which doubles any numbers in the source program (we assume some basic level of familiarity with what an AST is).
+In the following sections, we'll walk through writing a simple code transformation which doubles any numbers in the source program (we assume some basic level of familiarity with what an AST is; a CST is just an AST with some extra information).
 As in the previous library, we'll be creating a new directory, with one file - transform.luau.
 Make sure to run lute setup in this directory!

 Defining a code transformation

 At the most basic level, a code transformation is a function that accepts a Context, as defined below, and returns a table of replacements.
-This table should map from AstNode's in the original AST, to string's they should be replaced with.
+This table should map from CstNode's in the original CST, to string's they should be replaced with.

 luau